Location: The Romulan Senate.

 Location: Causeway Rim.
 Romulus City

-Trip was enjoying being out in the open air and getting some exercise.
-His host was a Romulan Guard, and she sure was some Romulan Guard.
-Valhoth wore her dark lustrous hair with a fringe but somehow it communicated health and vitality rather than the boyishness of some of the Romulan woman he had encountered.
-She wore a geometric jacket in a checkerboard style, a strap over her right shoulder, connected to a belt which gathered her tiny waist.
+He had deliberately stopped to give himself time to think about how to change the direction of their conversation and turned to face his guide Valhoth and considered her again.
+Like all Romulan Woman her dark lustrous hair was cut in a fringe but somehow the bob communicated health and vitality rather than the boyishness of some of the Romulan woman he had encountered.
+Her jacket was cut in the the classic geometric checkerboard style and embroidered with a strap over her right shoulder and connected to a belt which gathered in her tiny waist.
 Despite his frustrations he had to admit she cut a very feminine figure.

-“You say that your exploring has only peaceful intentions.
-But do you not also prepare to defend yourselves?”
+He continued to regard her, both remained still, he was goading her wordlessly to change the conversation.
+She stood with her arms folded and looked directly at him.
+At last a more general question came though but laced with cynicism.
+“You say, that your exploring only has peaceful intentions.
+But you are arming for a fight.”
 Trip was direct, hard and to the point, “Seven million of my people were slaughtered by an invading force three years ago.
-It turned out it was an experiment, the prototype of a weapon they were developing to destroy mankind.
+It turned out it was an experiment, the prototype of a weapon they were developing to destroy all of mankind.
 Yes, we are always considering potential threats, whether known or unknown and preparing to respond to them.”
 Trip let that sink in.

-“Yours is a highly disciplined culture, based around a strong military.
-I am certain you will be preparing to ‘defend’ yourself.
-I wouldn’t expect you to behave any differently.”
-She nodded and Trip went on, “And neither should you about us.
-Don’t take the current strengthening of our defences as a sign of aggressive intentions it is not.”
+“Yours is a highly disciplined culture, with the military at the heart of it.
+Are you not preparing to ‘defend’ yourself to and please I wouldn’t expect you to behave any differently.”
+She nodded and Trip went on, “And you should feel the same about us.
+If you take the current strengthening of our defences as a sign of aggressive intentions you are mistaken.”
+Trip was firm, decisive.